Custom Query Guide

 - Replace

-with your actual Query ID. - Refer to the pre_get_posts from WordPress documentation for more advanced query options.
+my_custom_filterwith your actual Query ID. - Refer to the pre_get_posts from WordPress documentation for more advanced query options.

 Custom Query Args Filter for Filter Widget